MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-create.md

 ## View reporting details
 In the **Messages** tab, you can view a list of all of your messages and see the following details:

- * **Message type**: Shows whether the message is for the taskbar, notifications area, or Get Started app.
+ * **Message type**: Shows whether the message is for the taskbar, notification area, or Get Started app.
 Select the hyperlink to see your message, schedule, and assignment settings.
  * **Message theme**: Shows the theme you chose for the message.
  * **Date created**:  Shows the date and time you created the message.
  * **Status** Shows the status of the message, which includes: